Cosmic Mod Install Guide

 - default passwords: user password: Aa!4142344 root password Qq!4142344

-After logging into the installed OS CosmicMod, after the installation you will need to repair the partition table in gParted if it prompts you to do this when you open gParted. then expand the partition sdx3 leaving at least a MB of space at the end of the disk if needed. save and apply the changes and restart.
+After logging into the installed OS CosmicMod, after the installation you may need to repair the partition table in gParted if it prompts you to do this when you open gParted.
+I would also expand the partition sdx3 leaving at least a MB of space at the end of the disk if needed. save and apply the changes and restart.